h6ah4i/perfume_global_site_003_lifegame/README.md

 Known issues
 ---
-- Only 32767 literals/commands can be processed in ver.1.0.4 environment.
+- Only 65536 literals/commands can be processed on ver.1.0.4 environment.

 Links
 ---